Jerusalem (Belouis Some song): Critical reception

-On its release as a single, Lola Borg of Smash Hits wrote, "It's smooth 'n' moody, a tinge on the pretentious side and sounds as though he's recruited David Bowie on vocals and Sooty on xylophone.
+Upon its release as a single, Lola Borg of Smash Hits wrote, "It's smooth 'n' moody, a tinge on the pretentious side and sounds as though he's recruited David Bowie on vocals and Sooty on xylophone.
 And as for the lyrics - what on earth is he going on about?"
 Dave Ling of Number One stated, "'Jerusalem' sees a drop in pace after his last couple of re-releases.
 Unfortunately this strategy blows up in his face as this rather laboured song just forces home how average a vocalist our Nev really is."
 Roger Morton of Record Mirror commented, "Mr Some has tried for a big pop song here.
 One of those epic musclebound ballads, awash with splendid synthesised atmospherics.
 As an idea, it's wonderful.
 As a record, it plods."

+Billy Mann of Sounds noted the "good structure" and "satisfying succession of verses and choruses", but considered it to be "terrifically lightweight" on the whole.
+He continued, "It bobs and weaves with the necessary technological make-up on but it doesn't get anywhere.
+Mr Some's voice is lazy.
+It refuses to lean over and pass the salt so it ultimately sounds like last week's dishwater.
+Feeble."
 John Lee of the Huddersfield Daily Examiner felt "Jerusalem" was Belouis Some's "weakest single so far" and added, "If a place in the upper echelons of pop's rather select hierarchy is what's desired, then he'll have to pull his finger out."

 In a review of Some People, Voice of Youth Advocates said: "...on tracks such as the elaborate 'Jerusalem,' he seems to reveal his true affinity, a highly textured art rock".
 Lisa Clark of Smash Hits described the song as "haunting" and "David Bowie-inspired".
 David Marx of Debut described the song as "haunting" and "inevitable but fascinating".